kiwanami/emacs-deferred/README.markdown

 ### Excursion (Current status) ###

-The 'excursion' functions those hold the current status with the s-exp form, such as 'save-execursion' or 'with-current-buffer', are not valid in the deferred tasks, because of execution asynchronously.
+The `excursion` functions those hold the current status with the s-exp form, such as `save-execursion` or `with-current-buffer`, are not valid in the deferred tasks, because of execution asynchronously.

 Wrong Ex.: